Alicia Austria-Martinez: Resignation

-On September, 2008, Austria-Martinez, citing health reasons, filed a letter to the Supreme Court of the Philippines through Reynato Puno, tendering her resignation effective April 30, 2009, or 15 months before her compulsory retirement on December 19, 2010.
+In September 2008, Austria-Martinez, citing health reasons, filed a letter to the Supreme Court of the Philippines through Reynato Puno, tendering her resignation effective April 30, 2009, or 15 months before her compulsory retirement on December 19, 2010.
 In the October 1 Judicial and Bar Council's en banc deliberations, Reynato Puno ruled: “The court merely noted it.
 We don’t have to approve it... it is her right.”
 During the JBC hearing, a JBC member said "Austria-Martinez had wanted to retire earlier because of health reasons.
 We were told she had health problems even when she was in the CA.” Retired Chief Justice of the Supreme Court of the Philippines Artemio Panganiban stated: "I am saddened that Justice Ma.
 Alicia Austria-Martinez has opted to retire early from the Supreme Court due to 'health reasons.'
 She is not bedridden.
 Neither is she physically or mentally incapacitated, but she has chosen to retire on April 30, 2009 because she felt she could no longer cope with the heavy caseload."
 The 1987 Constitution of the Philippines provides that: "Section 11, Article VIII.
 The Members of the Supreme Court xxx shall hold office during good behavior until they reach the age of seventy years or become incapacitated to discharge the duties of their office."

 Family

 Born as Ma.
-Alicia Austria in Manila on December 19, 1940, Justice Austria-Martinez was introduced early to the intricacies of the law.
+Alicia Austria in Manila on December 19, 1940, Austria-Martinez was introduced early to the intricacies of the law.
 Both her parents were lawyers.
 Her father, Retired Colonel Benjamin A. Austria, served in the Philippine Air Force while her mother, Remedios M. Austria, was a Doctor of Civil Law and served as a consultant in the Graduate School of the University of Santo Tomas (UST).
-Justice Austria-Martinez is the widow of Atty.
-Daniel T. Martinez who once served as the Clerk of Court of the Supreme Court.
-Justice Austria-Martinez has two sons, Michael and Bryan.
+Austria-Martinez is the widow of Daniel T. Martinez who once served as the Clerk of Court of the Supreme Court.
+Austria-Martinez has two sons.

-Source: SC Public Information Office

-Other Work
+Other work

-Justice Austria-Martinez also served as dean of Adamson University College of Law from 2012 to 2015.
+Austria-Martinez also served as dean of Adamson University College of Law from 2012 to 2015.